Propsowicz/TakeASeat/README.md

 #### Docker

-The whole application is dockerized.
-Above is docker container structure.
+The entire application is dockerized.
+Above is the docker container structure.

 ```
 version: "3.8"